Amythyst Kiah: 2013 onwards: Recording artist

 Kiah released her first album, Dig in 2013.
 The album was produced by Kiah and recorded at East Tennessee State University Recording Lab.

 This was followed by an EP, Her Chest of Glass released on October 28, 2016.
-Kiah wrote three from five of the EP's songs, which were recorded in Johnson City and produced by Kiah, band members and Travis Kammeyer.
+Kiah wrote three of the EP's five songs, which were recorded in Johnson City and produced by Kiah, band members and Travis Kammeyer.